seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Hides the gold*

-That have their alms out of the empress’ chest.
+That have their alms out of the empress' chest.

 *Enter TAMORA*

 **TAMORA**
-My lovely Aaron, wherefore look’st thou sad,
+My lovely Aaron, wherefore look'st thou sad,
 When every thing doth make a gleeful boast?
 The birds chant melody on every bush,
 The snake lies rolled in the cheerful sun,
 The green leaves quiver with the cooling wind
-And make a chequer’d shadow on the ground:
+And make a chequer'd shadow on the ground:
 Under their sweet shade, Aaron, let us sit,
 And, whilst the babbling echo mocks the hounds,
 Replying shrilly to the well-tuned horns,
 As if a double hunt were heard at once,
 Let us sit down and mark their yelping noise;
 And, after conflict such as was supposed
-The wandering prince and Dido once enjoy’d,
+The wandering prince and Dido once enjoy'd,
 When with a happy storm they were surprised
-And curtain’d with a counsel-keeping cave,
+And curtain'd with a counsel-keeping cave,
-We may, each wreathed in the other’s arms,
+We may, each wreathed in the other's arms,
 Our pastimes done, possess a golden slumber;
 Whiles hounds and horns and sweet melodious birds
-Be unto us as is a nurse’s song
+Be unto us as is a nurse's song
 Of lullaby to bring her babe asleep.

 **AARON**